Skip to content Skip to footer

 New challenges

 It has unique characteristics for the development of estate wines.
 Its altitude, exposure to the sun, proximity to the river and the way it is planted with a variety of grape varieties from the region give it the ideal characteristics for producing wines of choice.
-Thus, in 2022 the first parcel wine was born, Vinha Maria Virginia, created by winemaker Antonio Braga and expected to be commercialised in 2024.
+Thus, in 2022 the first parcel wine was born, Vinha Maria Virginia, created by winemaker Antonio Braga.